 The Lazer Coyote is the no-frills, trail, and enduro focused helmet that is great value for money.
-For the low price, you get the MIPS system, a high level of coverage around the rear of the head, and a large adjustable fit system allowing you to get perfect sizing.
+For the low price, you not only get the MIPS system, you also get a high level of coverage around the rear of the head.
+This keeps your head pretty well protected during a collision.
+The Coyote has a large adjustable fit system allowing you to get perfect sizing.

-You don't necessarily need to spend a heap of money in order to get a well-performing, stylish, and safe helmet.
-The few things when selecting a helmet you need to look out for is the MIPS system or similar, the fit (a built-in retention system helps), and the durability of the helmet as we don't want it peeling away after being left in the sunlight for a few hours.
+You don’t necessarily need to spend a heap of money in order to get a well-performing, stylish, and safe helmet.
+The few things when selecting a helmet you need to look out for is the MIPS system (or similar), the fit, and the durability of the helmet.

 If you want more information on how to choose a helmet, see the following articles